Contact:

-Definition: What is meant by pulley block
+Definition: What is meant by a pulley block?

 A pulley block is understood to be an arrangement of at least two sheaves (upper block and lower block) and a rope or chain that yields a mechanical advantage.
 The greater the number of load-bearing rope parts, the lower the hand force required, allowing high loads to be moved in a controlled way.
 In practice, one distinguishes between rope tackles (taljes) with wire or fiber rope and chain hoists.
 Characteristic features include a suitable attachment at a fixed point, a movable block with a hook at the load, as well as lifting accessories such as shackles or lifting slings.
 The load capacity is governed by the weakest component in the system and is stated as the permissible working load.
+In addition to the working load limit, the minimum breaking load and applied safety factors determine the permissible configuration; dynamic effects during cutting or splitting must be included in the assessment.

 Design and operating principle of a pulley block